ReRand/RENTED-assets/README.md

-# RENTED-assets
+# Assets
-a collection of assets for the ReRand game RENTED
+this folder is an assortment of assets used and unused in the game<br>

+feel free to use most of the images and stuff if you want idrc since most of them are just pixelated versions of already existing textures